 • Minutes book

-And other as applicable as per the companies act 2013
+And others as applicable as per the Companies Act 2013

 As per the provisions of section 117 read with 179,

-every Public Company required filing form MGT-14 with the ROC within 30 days of the approval of the Directors’ Report and the Financial Statement with ROC.
+Every public Company is required to file Form MGT-14 with the ROC within 30 days of the approval of the Directors’ Report and the Financial Statement with the ROC.

 Appointment of RTA

-Every Public company and non – small companies needs to appoint RTA and gets securities dematerialised.
+Every Public company and non–small companies need to appoint an RTA and get securities dematerialised.

 Annual Compliance of LLPs